Arusha City Council: Infrastructure

 Residents of Arusha rely on 2 fresh water springs and 15 boreholes.
-Only two of the 15 boreholes are within the limits of the City, while 13 are in the districts of Arumeru.
+Only two of the 15 boreholes are within the limits of the city, while 13 are in the districts of Arumeru.
 Olesha and Masama, located along the Themi River, as well as Engare-endolu in the Central Business District, are the water springs.

 Waste management

 Based on population and the rate of production per capital per day, the average daily amount of waste produced is 550 tons, but only 455 tons, or around 81% of that amount, is collected and disposed of.
 2,475 tons (15%) are used as animal feed and garbage recycling and reuse.
 Due to insufficient funding for the purchase of sufficient trash collection vehicles and other equipment, the remaining 19% is not collected, which causes major environmental damage, particularly near rubbish collection facilities.

 In planned settlements around the city, septic tanks are used by 78% of all households, latrines by 8%, and traditional central sewerage systems by 14%.
-90% of homes in rural (unplanned) areas use pit latrines, 9% don't have suitable latrines, and only 1% link septic tanks to soak pits.
+90% of homes in rural (unplanned) areas use pit latrines, 9% do not have suitable latrines, and only 1% link septic tanks to soak pits.

 The city's road network is 334.7 km long overall, of which 196 km are earth roads, 54 km are mule trails, and 84.7 km are paved roads.

 The city has two major highway arteries, the trunk road T2 connecting to the Kenya border crossing at Namanga with the other side connecting to Moshi.
 Trunk road T5 from Babati ends in the district.
 The Usambara Railway from Tanga to Arusha ends in the district as well.Arusha Airport is located within the district's boundaries inside the district ward of Olasiti.